Last updated on September 13th, 2021 at 12:51 pm

 Rasnov Fortress

-It would be such a great shame not to visit Rasnov Fortress on our way back to Brasov.
-Just a 15′ drive from Bran Castle through amazing natural scenery, Rasnov Fortress is one fine example of how the people of Transylvania managed to turn a medieval fortress into a long-term place of residence.
+It would be such a great shame not to visit Rasnov Fortress on your way back to Brasov.
+A short drive from Bran Castle through amazing natural scenery, Rasnov Fortress is one fine example of how the people of Transylvania managed to turn a medieval fortress into a long-term place of residence.

 Day 3: Brasov – Rupea Fortress – Viscri – Sighisoara

-The following day we were sad to leave our cosy apartment so early in the morning.
-However, we were absolutely excited for what lay ahead.
-Travelling by car in Romania meant that we saw many a gorgeous landscape along the way.
-Most of the times, the unspoilt green scenery was interrupted only by the silhouette of the occasional fortified settlement perched on top of a hill in the distance.
+The next day leave your hotel early in the morning.
+Travelling by car in Romania means you’ll see gorgeous rural areas along the way.
+On your way to Sighisoara, the unspoilt green scenery is interrupted only by the silhouette of the occasional fortified settlement perched on top of a hill in the distance.

 Rupea Fortress

-Our first stop for the day would be Rupea Fortress, one of the most imposing medieval structures in Transylvania.
-When we reached the town of Rupea, we started wandering around the charming uphill cobbled streets towards the Citadel.
-At some point we asked for directions on how to get to the fortress itself.
+After a one-hour drive from Brasov, your first stop for the day is Rupea Fortress, one of the best castles in Transylvania.
+When you reach the town of Rupea, start wandering around the charming uphill cobbled streets towards the Citadel.
+You might need to ask the locals for directions on how to get to the fortress itself.

-We were happy to find out that we didn’t have to climb all the way to the top of Rupea Citadel as there was a ring road which led right outside the gate of the fortress by car.
-Good news!
-So, after strolling around the small town for a while, we jumped in the car and 10′ or so later we were at Rupea Fortress.
+If you don’t want to climb all the way to the top of Rupea Citadel, there is a ring road which leads right outside the gate of the fortress by car.
+So, after strolling around the small town for a while, jump in the car and about ten minutes later you will be at Rupea Fortress.

-Rupea Fortress enjoys spectacular views to the amazing green hills surrounding it.
-Once inside, we couldn’t get enough of the Citadel’s peacefulness and irresistible beauty.
-After about an hour, enchanted and smiling, we set off for our next destination.
+Rupea Fortress enjoys a beautiful view of the amazing green hills surrounding it.
+Once inside, you can’t get enough of the Citadel’s peacefulness and irresistible beauty.
+After exploring the castle, enchanted and smiling, set off for your next destination.

 Viscri

-In order to get to Viscri from Rupea we had to exit the main road at some point.
-And that’s when magic happened.
+In order to get to Viscri from Rupea you have to exit the main road at some point.
+And that’s when the magic happens.
 The landscape from that point onwards was one of unsurpassable beauty.
-We had found Tuscany in the heart of Romania.

 Yet the road was terribly broken.
 Filled with crater-like puddles as it was, we needed to be extra careful not to lose a tyre or worse.
 At some point along the way, the asphalt was replaced by dirt road.
-We had reached Viscri, an enchanting village which is listed as a UNESCO World Heritage Site alongside its fortified church.
+Within about 30 minutes you’ll reach Viscri, an enchanting village listed as a UNESCO World Heritage Site alongside its fortified church.

 Viscri is worth a visit not just for its amazing fortified church but, first and foremost, for its overall charm.
-From the moment we got off the car, we were hit by the uniqueness of a place literally trapped in the past.
+From the moment you get out of the car, you will be hit by the uniqueness of a place trapped in the past.
+No wonder why the UK’s King Charles bought and restored a house in Viscri.

 Sighisoara